fairyeszhuo/GEO4962-2021/_episodes/00-Jupyterhub.md

 - Finally the web browser should display a page with "jupyterlab" on the upper left side

 For later usage of the notebooks just use the [GEO4962 Jupyterhub link](https://geo4962.tacco.sigma2.no/)

-The main advantage of using this machine is that your data are directly accessible from anywhere through a web interface and the necessary post-processing and visualization packages we need are readily available.

 ## Login to the JupyterHub